10 Small Logo Design Details that People Often Miss Out

-Unbeknown to you, what your feeling and thinking are quite common.
+Unbeknown to you, what you feel and think is quite common.

 In many logos out there, be it for a big company or a small town business, some things remain uneasy.

-Such as the smallest and most minute of details that, upon further inspection, actually makes all the difference.
+Such as the smallest and most minute of details that, upon further inspection, actually make all the difference.